‘Further disruption possible’ after Storm Chandra causes flooding and power cuts

 The poor weather is expected to continue into Wednesday morning, with the Met Office issuing a yellow-level ice warning for all of Northern Ireland between 3am and 10am.

-In the Republic of Ireland, ESB said around 20,000 homes, farms and businesses lost power due to the storm.
+In the Republic of Ireland, ESB said around 20,000 homes, farms and businesses lost power due to the storm at its peak, and efforts to reconnect homes and businesses left without power are to continue into the night.

 Enniscorthy in Co Wexford was particularly badly hit after the river Slaney burst its banks – marking the sixteenth time the town has flooded since 2001.